mbabynames search ✿

 Calliope Brooke

-"noble and strong" (Calliope) meets "small stream" (Brooke).
+"beautiful voice" (Calliope) meets "small stream" (Brooke).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Brooke gives a clean break after Calliope's open vowel ending.

 Calliope Paige